techiew/UniversalProxyDLL/README.md

 ![Proxy example pic](https://github.com/techiew/UniversalProxyDLL/blob/master/pictures/proxy_example.png)

-**Note: The debug terminal is optional of course.**
+**Note: The debug terminal is optional.**

 You can then create a new thread and do the usual proxy DLL stuff:

 ![Usual proxy stuff pic](https://github.com/techiew/UniversalProxyDLL/blob/master/pictures/usual_proxy_stuff.png)

 ## Callback example
-Adding a callback for one of the exported functions (dinput8.dll was used in this example):
+You may add callbacks to exported functions (dinput8.dll was used in this example):

 ![Callback example pic](https://github.com/techiew/UniversalProxyDLL/blob/master/pictures/callback_example.png)

-Your function will be called when the exported function is called **(directly prior to it)**.
+Your callback will be called when the exported function is called **(directly prior to it)**.

-You'll have to know and specify the correct function signature in the same manner as shown in the example.
+Note: You'll have to specify the correct function signature in the same manner as shown in the example.
 For instance, the function signature for "DirectInput8Create" used in the example was found [here](https://learn.microsoft.com/en-us/previous-versions/windows/desktop/ee416756(v=vs.85)).

 ## Supported DLLs
 Yes, technically this is not *universal*, only on paper.
 See section "Adding support for a DLL".